Li357/WHS-App/README.md

 Bug wise:

 - [x] Fix the hamburger menu problem with state and double clicking
-- [ ] Update from react-native-swiper to an Android-compatible library
+- [x] Update from react-native-swiper to an Android-compatible library
+- [ ] Wait for update on react-native-blur so that the BlurView is rendered with Image, not after

 Here are some app-OS goals:

 - [x] iOS Version
-- [ ] Android Version
+- [x] Android Version
 - [ ] Desktop Version (Possible)